gustafnk/locs-commits-correlation/README.md

 The results so far: I have seen a project (not open sourced) that have a R² value of 0.7, which (for some) indicates correlation.
 However, many of the popular projects here on github have R² values between 0.2 and 0.5, indicating some correlation but not having LOC as the largest influencing factor.

-Run "npm install jade" to install dependencies.
+Run "npm install" to install dependencies.

 Example usage: